In addition to our behavioural consultation service, we also offer 'Reactive Dog' courses for those dogs that have issues around other dogs.

 On the course you will learn how to avoid reactive moments on walks, tell when your dog is getting uncomfortable and change your dogs underlying emotion when he sees another dog.

-Lesson 1 - Distraction techniques, understanding your dogs body language and work with stuffie dogs.
+Lesson 1 - Distraction techniques, understanding your dogs body language and work your dog with stuffie dogs (realistic stuffed toys).

 Lesson 2 - Begin to work with real dogs.